b3lial/amiga-rotation-demo/README.md

 I wanted to make sure it really uses the memory of my accelerator card).
 * Allocate memory for color table
 * Create `rectBitmap` which will contain the square
+* Paint square into `rectBitmap`, transform to chunky format and save in `srcBuffer`

 Afterwards, this example runs in a loop which